VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart5Chapter01.md

 - `UnregisterListenFD` unregisters a registered listening file descriptor.

 After application uses `RegisterListenFD` function to register a listening file descriptor, MiniGUI will send a message of `MSG_FDEVENT` to the specified window when the specified event occurs on the descriptor.
 Application can handle this message in the window procedure.
-Libvcongui of MiniGUI uses the above function to listen to the readable event coming from the master pseudo terminal, seen as follows (vcongui/vcongui.c):
+VCOnGUI of mGUtils uses the above function to listen to the readable event coming from the master pseudo terminal, seen as follows (`src/vcongui/vcongui.c`):

 ```cpp
     ...